Skip to main content

 • I have almost 800 hrs in two Cessna 182 models.

 • I bought a 1966J before my first flight lesson and used it for training, then flew it for 10 years.
 My home field was at 7,200 MSL, with summer DAs at 9-10K.
 The 182 had no problem with those altitudes.
+It helped that it had a 260 hp Norland STC.

 • I have now owned a 1976P for 4+ years.
 I think this is the best year for 182, which I explain below.